riolubruh/YABDP4Nitro/README.md

 It works by first using FFmpeg.WASM to transmux to "isom"-branded MP4 without re-encoding (unless it's already an "isom"-branded MP4), and then appending a special tag that the Discord API specifically checks for to the file in order for it to be considered "valid".

+The plugin does everything automatically, so all you'll need to do is upload the video as you usually would, and enjoy the higher 100MB file limit!

 _________________________________________________________________________________________________________________

 ## Miscellaneous